ibexa/documentation-developer/docs/tutorials/platform_beginner/3_customize_the_front_page.md

 In this step you will create the global layout of your site, and display content using custom templates.

 First, go to the root of the site (`<yourdomain>`).
 You should now see the home page of the clean install, without any kind of layout.
-You will customize this step by instructing Platform to use a custom template to render this Content item.
+You will customize this step by instructing the platform to use a custom template to render this Content item.

 ## Content rendering configuration

-To use a custom template when rendering the root content, create a `content_view` configuration block for `ezplatform`.
+To use a custom template when rendering the root content, create a `content_view` configuration block for `ibexa`.

 !!! note